 As director of a university museum, Nancy Strickland Fields understands the importance of networking.

-Earlier this month, she was making contacts at the National Museum of the American Indian in Washington, D.C.
+Last week, she was making contacts at the National Museum of the American Indian in Washington, D.C.
 In the days prior, she was in Greensboro for a private unveiling of a mural by renowned artist Matt Adnate.

 Since taking over as curator of the Museum of the Southeast American Indian at UNC Pembroke, Fields has been fostering relationships with the local community and across the country.

-Over the summer, Fields was pleased to host Kelly Haney, former chief of the Seminole Nation of Oklahoma.
+This past summer, Fields was pleased to host Kelly Haney, former chief of the Seminole Nation of Oklahoma.
 During Lumbee Homecoming, he spent several days touring the campus, the museum and the local area.

 A well-known professional artist, Haney has exhibited his work throughout the world and has earned the title of Master Artist of the Five Civilized Tribes.
 He is best known as the creator of “The Guardian,” the 22-foot-tall bronze warrior sculpture atop the Oklahoma State Capitol dome.

-Haney has political clout, too, as a former senator in Oklahoma and the first full-blood American Indian to serve in either house of the Oklahoma Legislature
+Haney has political clout, too, as a former senator in Oklahoma and the first full-blood American Indian to serve in either house of the Oklahoma Legislature.

 “An important goal for me is to connect our museum to Southeastern people and communities because we are celebrating Southeastern culture,” Fields said.
 “And it is Chief Haney’s leadership that enables us to have a real strong way of making that connection.